Auckland

 This course is focused on further developing a student's understanding of Digital Art and ways to create it.

 This course develops creativity, confidence, and performance skills through practical work in voice, body, movement and space.
 Students will explore both improvisation and scripted scenes.
-Students explore a range of theatre styles including Greek Theatre, Melodrama, Devised Theatre, and Physical Theatre, with plenty of opportunities to perform.
+Students explore a range of theatre styles including Childrens Theatre, Melodrama, Devised Theatre, and Physical Theatre, with plenty of opportunities to perform.
 Teamwork, reflection, and communication are key, and appropriate Drama blacks are required for all practical work.

 10EAP is a course for students who have or are learning English as an additional language, regardless of length of stay in New Zealand.
-It is a junior course within our EAP programme which focuses on the academic language and literacy skills required for success in New Zealand, and is an alternative programme to mainstream English.
+10EAP is a junior course within our EAP programme which focuses on the academic language and literacy skills required for success in New Zealand, and is an alternative programme to mainstream English.

 10EAP continues to build and expand on the skills learnt in 9EAP, but with a stronger academic focus that prepares students for senior levels of EAP.
 Students explore topics of interest and learn how to present their ideas and opinions in a more formal and detailed manner.
 Students in 10EAP also prepare for the Level 1 literacy co-requisite CAAs and have the opportunity to complete the assessments twice a year or as required.